 An IPO is the stage when a company offers its shares to the public for the first time.
 An IPO is a big step for companies by providing access to be able to collect more profits.
 Typically, this stage of growth will occur when the company is valued at US$1 billion, or also known as a unicorn.

-The Ways to Get the Seed Funding
+How to Find Investors and Get the Seed Funding

 Seed funding for a startup can be obtained through close relatives such as the colleagues, family, angel investors, or crowdfunding as an early investor.
 The investment may be in other forms other than funds such as in the form of assets that will be valued at a certain price.